DavidRossHall/JChemEd-AirQualityData/README.md

 ## Data sources

 All of the hourly atmospheric pollutant measurements are taken from the [ECCC NAPS Data repository](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/Data-Donnees/?lang=en).
-There is O<sub>3</sub> and NO<sub>3</sub> hourly (dubbed 'continuous' by ECCC) going back to 1975.
+There is O<sub>3</sub> and NO<sub>3</sub> hourly data (dubbed 'continuous' by ECCC) going back to 1975.
 You can download whichever .csv file you want.
 For example [here's a link](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/Data-Donnees/2018/ContinuousData-DonneesContinu/HourlyData-DonneesHoraires/?lang=en) to the ECCC O<sub>3</sub> and NO<sub>3</sub> data included in this repo.

 You'll notice the original ECCC data is arranged in a matrix, wherein hourly data stored across a row, and each row is a day.
-This is a pain to work with in Excel, so the data is transformed into 'long' format, each row is an hour, for the students.
+This is a pain to work with in Excel, so the data is transformed into 'long' format, i.e. each row is an hourly measurement, for the students.

-## Generating your own datasets and answer keys
+## Description of Files

 I made use of relative referencing for this code, as a result you can simply download (or fork) this entire repo and run it on your own computer.
 As long as the ECCC data of your choice is in the parent directory (alongside the code files, more below) you should be fine.

-There are four R scriptsm:
+There are four R scripts:

 - **CHM135_Exp1Data.Rproj**: the RStudio project, open everything in this to use the relative referencing stuff.
 - **AutoAnswerReports.R** is the main script which you will run to generate the subset .csv files for students and the answer keys for the TAs.